 \textit{\textbf{AT2024tvd}}: Finally, we compare our models to AT2024tvd \citep{yao2025,sfaradi2025}, which displays two radio peaks that rise and decline very steeply with time.
 The Flare+Flare models are good candidates to explain such sharp peaks that are also relatively bright (plus sign and cross in Figure \ref{fig:rise_decay_times}).
 Figure \ref{fig:AT2024tvd_LC} shows some examples of how our Flare+Flare models compare to the peaks seen in AT2024tvd at 15 GHz.
 While we have not performed detailed modeling of the scenario that would produce each peak, we see from Figure \ref{fig:AT2024tvd_LC} that the morphologies of the narrow peaks seen in each model light curve strongly resemble the steep rise and fall of the observed two peaks.
+A scenario to explain the two peaks with these models would involve two episodes of Flare+Flare interaction occurring $\sim 100$--$200$ d apart, due to multiple flares ejected from the disk that result in multiple flare collisions.
 One caveat is that the inferred electron spectrum power-law index from the observed SEDs ($p \sim 2.1$--$2.2$) is lower than the models shown in this work, which assume $p=3$.
 The models therefore predict steeper SEDs than are observed at high frequencies, though this discrepancy could be alleviated with $p<3$.
 In addition, the model light curve with $p<3$ would decline less rapidly, which could improve the comparison between the $M_{\rm fl}=0.01\, M_{\odot}$ models and the observations.